mdx-workshop/mdx-submissions21/paper.md

 On top of these architectural changes, we also use a different loss function (waveform L1 loss) as well as source-specific data preprocessing.
 As shown in Figure2, high frequencies that are above the expected frequency range of the target source were cut off from the mixture spectrogram.
 This way, we can increase *n_fft* while using the same input spectrogram size (which we needed to contrain for the separation time limit), and using a larger *n_fft* usually leads to better SDR.
+This is also our main reason we did not use a multi-target model (a single model that is trained to estimate all four sources), where we can't use source-specific frequency cutting.

 ## Mixer
+Although training one separation model for each source can have the benefit of source-specific preprocessing and model configurations, these models lack the knowledge that they are separating using the same mixture.
+We thought an additional network that *can* exploit this knowledge (which we call the Mixer) could further enhance the "independently" estimated sources.
+For example, estimated 'vocals' often have drum snare noises left.
+The Mixer can learn to remove sounds from 'vocals' that are also present in the estimated 'drums' or vice versa.

 # Experimental Results
 In this section we describe the model configurations, training procedure, and evaluation results on the MUSDB benchmark.
 For training, we used the MUSDB-HQ dataset with default 86/14 train and validation splits.